tyllmoritz/goomba/src/GBABIN/release/gbamprelease/readme.txt

   Note: You can't eject a cartridge from a Gamecube Game Boy Player while it is running.

 Double Speed:  Controls whether the emulated GBC runs in double speed mode or not.
-There are two modes for this option:
+There are three modes for this option:
+    None   - No double speed
     Timers - Only the GBC's internal clock runs at double speed, the processor stays at single speed, use this for games which play the music at half speed when double speed mode is turned off.
              This is the default mode.
     Full   - Emulates the GBC at full double speed.
 This is twice as slow as emulating it at normal speed.
 Some games need it.

+GBA Movie Player:
+  Put the GBAMP version on your card, and run goomba.gba.
+That's it.
+  Some CompactFlash cards may be incompatible, these are uncommon.

 Pogoshell Plugin: If you wish to use Goomba Color with Pogoshell just rename goomba.gba to goomba.mb, put it in the plugins directory,